Segrel/lg-controller/README.md

 ### `npm run fakeserver`

-Starts up `FakeServer` with nodemon.
+Starts up `FakeServer` with nodemon to port 5000.
 FakeServer currently only supports certain commands and should be considered a template to build from, not a complete implementation.

 ### `npm run build-dist`